CFG-Architect/cfg-architect.github.io/content/docs/articles/silent-degradation.md

 date: "2026-05-31"
 lastmod: "2026-05-31"
 ---
-# Silent Degradation: When AI Answers Preserve Competence but Lose Depth
+# Silent Degradation: When AI Answers Look Competent but Lose Depth
 ---
 **Silent Degradation is the hidden loss of processing depth in an AI answer, when a complex task is handled at a lower level than it requires, while the final text preserves the external form of competence.**